Sleep Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 In aging, “subjective” and “objective” sleep characteristics show several differences between men and women.
 Such aspects need to be deeply investigated for tailoring diagnostic and therapeutic interventions according to sex and gender.
 Studies have focused on the relationship between sleep and the preclinical phases of neurodegenerative diseases and dementia.
 Sleep disturbances may be present at the earliest stages of neurodegeneration or neuroinflammation: growing epidemiological data have demonstrated that sleep disturbances can be considered a risk factor for dementia.
-Greater attention to sleep since midlife and among older adults can offer new opportunities for multidomain interventions for the prevention of neurodegenerative disorders and other chronic conditions.
+Greater attention to sleep since midlife and among older adults can offer new opportunities for multidomain interventions to prevent neurodegenerative disorders and other chronic conditions.

 • The aging population is rapidly changing: there are new difficulties in defining old persons as a homogeneous group and in assessing related sleep and sleep-wake rhythm characteristics and disorders. | |